CENTRAL EUROPE BY TRAIN

 We walk north along the busy boulevard in front of the food market.
 This small neighborhood of the Inner City goes for about one half-mile in each direction, making it easy to see by just strolling along the nice streets.
 As you stroll along notice the Parisi Udvar arcade; the huge Municipal Council Offices, 200 yards long in the Baroque style; and the adjacent Pest County Hall, in grand neo-Classical style.
 While passing through this neighborhood you might consider two more excellent restaurants, Rezkakas and Szazeves Etterem, both with outstanding Hungarian cuisine and live gypsy music.

 We start the day crossing the Chain Bridge which will lead us up to the Castle District on top of the hill in the Buda side of town.
 Curiously, there is no castle in the Castle District, but instead, you will find a huge palace and charming Old Town to explore on foot.
 Streets in the Castle District are the oldest in Budapest and date back to the Middle Ages when this community was established as a hilltop refuge for protection from the invading Mongols.
 The entire hill and river embankments have been designated as a UNESCO World Heritage Site.

 FREE AFTERNOON This completes our city tour and you now have the afternoon free for suggested optional activities.
-There are many possibilities to consider, including museums, thermal baths, more walking and shopping.
+There are many possibilities to consider, including museums, boat ride on the Danube, thermal baths, more walking and shopping.